 Comments on the Phase II Recommendations related to Forestry and a Critique of the Review of those Recommendations by Dr. Robert G. Wagner

 David G Patriquin, July 27, 2010.
-The Forest Products Association of Nova Scotia did not like the conclusions of Restoring the Health of Nova Scotia’s Forests (above), and hired Dr. Robert G. Wagner, Director of the University of Maine’s School of Forest Resources, to review it.
+The Forest Products Association of Nova Scotia (now known as Forest Nova Scotia) did not like the conclusions of Restoring the Health of Nova Scotia’s Forests (above), and hired Dr. Robert G. Wagner, Director of the University of Maine’s School of Forest Resources, to review it.
 He submitted a confidential report titled Review of Reports and Recommendations Relating to Forests/Forestry as Part of Phase II of Nova Scotia’s Natural Resources Strategy Development Process on July 7, 2010, which was forwarded to government.
 I was given a copy of that report and reviewed the review which I also submitted to government and made public.
-Unfortunately the Forest Products Association of Nova Scotia has still not made Wagner’s report public, a sad comment in itself as was Wagner’s report.
+Unfortunately Forest Nova Scotia has still not made Wagner’s report public, a sad comment in itself as was Wagner’s report.

 Goin’ To The Woods

 Article by Cary Rideout in November/December 2011 issue of Saltscapes.
 “In his day, Father says, they didn’t cut anything “smaller than 10 inches on the stump.”
 That meant that the logging company could cut the area again in about 15 years.”
 The article includes 7 Tips for Managing Small Woodlands by Bob Bancroft.

 Op-ed by Wade Prest, July 19, 2012.”Nova Scotians have a window of opportunity to change the way we use the forest, to set the stage for better times for our children and grandchildren.”
 Unfortunately, it was not to be under the NDP government of Darrell Dexter, but the choices remain.